ximera239/ximera239.github.io/_posts/2015-01-26-Hadoop-task-debugging.md

 mapreduce.job.cache.files -> s"hdfs:///user/${HDFS.username}/scripts/upload_dump.sh#upload_dump.sh"
 ~~~

-Hope, this will help me to get dump..
+I hope this will help me get the dump.

 Part 2.
-Task is regular and it is not clear if it was run after my changes on dumping.
-Same time I found [this](http://jason4zhu.blogspot.ru/2014/11/shuffle-error-by-java-lang-out-of-memory-error-java-heap-space.html)
+The task runs regularly, and it's not clear if it was executed after my changes to enable dumping.
+Meanwhile, I found [this](http://jason4zhu.blogspot.ru/2014/11/shuffle-error-by-java-lang-out-of-memory-error-java-heap-space.html)
-post about similar error
+post about a similar error.